fbef0102/L4D2-Plugins/AI_HardSI/readme.md

         // Flag to enable rocks on AI tanks ai_tank_rock "1"

-        // How far in front of himself infected bot will check for a wall.
+        // How far in front of hunter infected bot will check for a wall.
 Use '-1' to disable feature ai_wall_detection_distance "-1"

+        // If 1, Hunter do scratch animation when pouncing ai_pounce_dancing_enable "1"

+        // Flag to enable bhop facsimile on AI boomers ai_boomer_bhop "1"
         ```
 </details>